info@irishfoodawards.com087 902 9329

 • Meet the Maker

-At Blas the awards are based on blind tasting, our judges review solely on the food they are tasting, they don’t know who has made it or where it is coming from.
+At Blas, the awards are based on blind tasting.
+Our judges review solely on the food and drink they are tasting.
+They don’t know who has made it or where it is coming from.
 This blind element is a key part of our judging to allow a level playing field for all.
-However, once the judging is done we love nothing more than learning all about the producers just like Brett & Pamela from Wicklow Way Wines
+However once the judging is done we love nothing more than learning all about the producers just like Fraser & Orla at Birdhouse

 Who is your food inspiration?